Murad Ismail (politician)

-Murad Ismail (born 11 September 1961) is an Indonesian politician and policeman, who is serving as the current Governor of Maluku.
-Prior to becoming governor, Murad was a retired high-ranking National Police officer who became the Inspector General of the Police.
+Murad Ismail (born 11 September 1961) is an Indonesian politician and former policeman who served as the Governor of Maluku between April 2019 and April 2024.
+Prior to becoming governor, Murad was a retired high-ranking National Police officer who became the Police Inspector General.

 Early life and education

 He was born to a simple family in Waihaong, Ambon City on September 11, 1961.
 He studied elementary school in 1974, junior high school in 1977 and high school in 1981 in Ambon.
 After graduating from high school, he immediately entered the Indonesian National Police Academy and graduated in 1985.

 Policing career

 After graduating from the Police Academy, Murad who held the rank of Police Inspector 2nd Class, and was assigned to the Central Sulawesi police as Platoon Commander of the KIE 5153 Central Sulawesi Police on 3 November 1985.

 On 7 April 1988, he became Head of Sub-Department of Hartib, then Head of Sub-Department of Investigation Development and Head of Sub-Section for Operations Bureau Investigation at the Central Sulawesi Police.

 On 28 February 1994, Murad was assigned to the Moluccan Police Mobile Brigade Headquarters with the position of company commander of Police Mobile Briagade 5154 Maluku Regional Police and on 5 August 1996, Murad became the Deputy Chief of the Police Mobile Briagade Task Force for East Timor.

 After the operation in Timor, on 2 April 1997, Murad was appointed battalion commander B Regiment I Pioneer.
 And on 28 December 1998 became detachment commander B Regiment II Gegana of the Indonesian National Police.
 On 2 January 2006, Murad was promoted to Head of Mobile Brigade for North Sumatra Police.
 And on 23 October 2008, Murad was promoted again to Head of Mobile Brigade Head of Regional Police of Metro Jaya.

 After being the Head of Police Mobile Briagade at Metro Jaya, on 30 December 2010 Murad became an Intermediate Policy Analyst for the Mobile Brigade of the Police.
 On March 25, 2013, Murad became regional police chief of Maluku and continued as regional police chief of Maluku until 14 December 2013 with the rank of Brigadier General.
 Successfully becoming the Police Chief of Maluku, Murad was inaugurated as the Head of Police Mobile Briagade headquarters on December 31, 2015.